SLU-TMI/TextMining.jl/README.md

 [![Build Status](https://travis-ci.org/SLU-TMI/TextMining.jl.svg?branch=master)](https://travis-ci.org/SLU-TMI/TextMining.jl)

-This package is a set of tools being used by **Saint Louis University** to facilitate interdisciplinary research using data mining, machine learning, and natural language processing techniques of how time passage affects language.
+This package is a set of tools being used by Saint Louis University to facilitate interdisciplinary research  of how time passage affects language using data mining, machine learning, and natural language processing techniques.
 ---
 <div align="center">
 <a href="http://julialang.org/" target="_blank">